Ties - Part I, assessment and planning

 *** Michelle Ariante and Rebeca Four (IBCLCs) - lactation, infant feeding and ties

-Lisa Paladino, RN, IBCLC (who does the above interviews) also sells a very thorough course called the “Comprehensive Guide to Tongue Tie for Parents”, including 5 video modules, info downloads and more.
+Lisa Paladino, CNM, IBCLC (who does the above interviews) also sells a very thorough course called the “Comprehensive Guide to Tongue Tie for Parents”, including 5 video modules, info downloads and more.

 Very thorough video series by Richard Baxter (author of “Tongue Tied” book listed below).